How can I encrypt an unencrypted Amazon RDS DB instance for MySQL or MariaDB with minimal downtime?

 mysql> CALL mysql.rds_set_external_master ( 'rds-endpoint' , 3306 , 'repl_user' , 'password123’ , 'mysql-bin.000012' , 123 , 0 );

 Note: The rds-endpoint is the endpoint for SOURCE-EU.
 If the source unencrypted DB instance (SOURCE-UE) is publicly accessible (the Publicly Accessible property of the db instance is set to Yes), then you need to provide a private IP address instead of the rds-endpoint.

 The user name (repl_user) and password (password123) are the user name and password that you created in step 10.
 Use the captured values of Relay_Master_Log_File and Exec_Master_Log_Pos from step 4 to set up replication with mysql.rds_set_external_master procedure.

 12. From NEW-RR-EN, start replication:

 13. From NEW-RR-EN, confirm that the replication is in sync between SOURCE-EU and NEW-RR-EN.

-15. Stop all application servers and clients that connect to SOURCE-EU to verify that no new changes are made to SOURCE-EU.
-Optionally, you can temporarily lock the security group that is used by SOURCE-EU.
+Note: You must stop all application servers and clients that connect to SOURCE-EU to ensure that no new changes are made to SOURCE-EU.
+Optionally, you can temporarily lock the security group that SOURCE-EU uses.
 This prevents inbound traffic from any application or client, except from NEW-RR-EN and the host that the user is performing these actions from.